 Similar to the calculations in columns AQ-AT of the 'ART start' sheet, columns U-X calculate the rates at which children start ART if they did not start ART at the time of early infant diagnosis (EID).
-This involves subtracting the number of children starting ART immediately after EID from the total number of children starting ART (cell W147) and then finding the roots of a quadratic polynomial.
+This involves subtracting the number of children starting ART immediately after EID from the total number of children starting ART (cell W147) and then dividing by the number of previously-diagnosed ART-eligible children.